Non-thermal radiation from dual jet interactions in supermassive black hole binaries: Acknowledgements

 \section{Acknowledgements}

-We thank Jens Mahlmann for fruitful discussions about plasmoids and magnetic reconnection physics.
+We thank the anonymous referee for useful comments that significantly helped to improve the paper.
+We also thank Jens Mahlmann, Luca Comisso, Bart Ripperda, Xinyu Li, Huan Yang, Will East and Nils Simonsen for fruitful discussions about plasmas and magnetic reconnection physics.
 We have extensively used the open-source tools provided by \texttt{Matplotlib} \citep{matplotlib}, \texttt{NumPy} \citep{numpy}, and \texttt{SciPy} \citep{scipy}.
-E. M. G. and L. C received support from CONICET (Argentina's National Research Council) fellowship program and from the Rochester Institute of Technology's Center for Computational Relativity and Gravitation.
+E. M. G. and L. C received support from CONICET (Argentina's National Research Council) fellowship program and the Rochester Institute of Technology's Center for Computational Relativity and Gravitation.
+EG acknowledges funding from the National Science Foundation under grant No AST-2108467 and from an Institute for Gravitation and the Cosmos fellowship.
 LC is a CITA National fellow and acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), funding reference DIS-2022-568580.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Colleges and Universities.
-Additionally, M.C. gratefully acknowledge support from NSF awards NSF AST-2009330, OAC-2031744 and PHY-1806596, PHY-2110352 and NASA TCAN grant (NNH17ZDA001N).
+Additionally, M.C. gratefully acknowledges support from NSF awards NSF AST-2009330, OAC-2031744 and PHY-1806596, PHY-2110352 and NASA TCAN grant (NNH17ZDA001N).
 Computational resources were provided by the TACC's Frontera supercomputer allocation No. PHY-20010 and AST-20021.
 Additional resources were provided by the RIT's BlueSky and Green Pairie and Lagoon Clusters acquired with NSF grants PHY-2018420, PHY-0722703, PHY-1229173 and PHY-1726215.
-G.E.R. acknowledges the support by the Spanish Ministerio de Ciencia e Innovación (MICINN) under grant PID2019-105510GB-C31/AEI/10.13039/501100011033 and through the “Center of Excellence María de Maeztu 2020-2023” award to the ICCUB (CEX2019-000918-M) and PIP 0554 (CONICET).
+GER acknowledges financial support from the State Agency for Research of the Spanish Ministry of Science and Innovation under grant PID2022-136828NB-C41/AEI/10.13039/501100011033/, and by “ERDF A way of making Europe”, by the European Union, and through the "Unit of Excellence Mar\'ia de Maeztu 2020-2023" award to the Institute of Cosmos Sciences (CEX2019-000918-M).
+Additional support came from PIP 0554 (CONICET).